Helping a School Make Contact with an Astronaut on the ISS

 DXCC Challenge Award Plaque

 DXing and Contesting provide a sense of achievement and exciting opportunity for competition.
 Many Hams work toward operating awards.
 You can get an operating award for contacting all 50 states, contacting 100 or more countries, contacting Islands, cities in Japan, countries in Asia, or anything else you can imagine.
 Each of these operating awards provides a sense of accomplishment and helps to build skills.
 Contesting builds skills through competition among Hams to see who can make the most contacts with the most places in 24 or 48 hours.
 Contesting also improves our operating skills and teaches us to copy callsigns and additional data accurately.

 Teaching a License Class

 Recently I have joined a team of club members who teach license classes to others who want to get licensed or upgrade their existing Amateur Radio licenses.
 Teaching provides a way to improve my presentation skills and also helps me to really understand the material that we teach about Amateur Radio.
 It is always a thrill at the end of the class to see so many people earn their licenses or upgrades.

-Anita, AB1QB and I have spent a good deal of time this past year helping the Nashua Area Radio Club here in Nashua, NH USA as a way to give back to the Amateur Radio Service.
+Anita, AB1QB, and I have spent a good deal of time this past year with the Nashua Area Radio Club here in Nashua, NH USA giving back to the Amateur Radio Service.
 Our work with the Nashua ARC has produced some of the most enjoyable and memorable times of our Amateur Radio experience.

 Teaching Nashua Area Radio Club Hosted License Classes

-In particular, our contributions to the work that our club is doing around helping people to earn licenses and introducing young people to the Amateur Radio Service has been most rewarding.
+In particular, our contributions to the work that our club is doing around helping people to earn licenses and introducing young people to the Amateur Radio Service have been most rewarding.